 In The Parallax View, nothing is quite what it seems.
 There are multiple layers of secrets, lies and misdirection at the center of this shadowy organization.
 As he digs deeper, Frady becomes caught in the middle of a deadly conspiracy.
 Just how far do the tendrils of Parallax reach?
 The sense of unease and impending doom is palpable in this dark and cynical thriller.
 The moody cinematography by Gordon Willis is superb, as is Pakula's tense direction.
 There's always something happening just outside the frame, and you're often unsure of exactly what's going on right before your eyes.
 The X-Files may have popularized the term "Trust No One" but in The Parallax View, there's a deep feeling of dread throughout the story.
 You really can't trust anyone.

 The cast is superb.
 Beatty delivers a solid, low key performance as Frady.
 The fine supporting cast includes Paula Prentiss, Hume Cronyn, William Daniels, Kenneth Mars, Walter McGinn and Anthony Zerbe.
-The intelligent, layered script was written by David Giler and Lorenzo Semple, Jr. (with an uncredited asset by Robert Towne) and is based on the book by Loren Singer.
+The intelligent, layered script was written by David Giler and Lorenzo Semple, Jr. (with an uncredited assist by Robert Towne) and is based on the book by Loren Singer.
 Michael Small provides an excellent score, which helps add to the sense of unease throughout the film.
 Along with Klute and All The President's Men, which were also directed by Alan J. Pakula, this film is often referred to as part of his unofficial "paranoia" trilogy.
 The Parallax View seems even more relevant in our current environment, and is definitely worth a look.
 Here's a link to the trailer for the film, https://www.youtube.com/watch?v=TzQRp0Fjpjg, which is now streaming on Amazon.

 No comments: